 Disabling the storage of cookies from Google Analytics:

 You can prevent the storage of cookies by adjusting your browser software accordingly.
 However, we would like to point out that in this case you may not be able to use all functions of this website to their full extent.
 You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plugin available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de

-You can refuse Google Analytics tracking by clicking on this link (a cookie is stored in your browser to save your preferences) Stop Google Analytics Tracking in this browser
+You can refuse Google Analytics tracking by clicking on this link (a cookie is stored in your browser to save your preferences)

 So-called “web beacons” are used and “cookies” are also set, which are stored on your computer and enable us to analyze your use of the website.
 Hubspot will use the information collected (e.g., IP address, geographic location, browser type, length of visit and pages viewed) to generate reports about your visit and the Camelot pages you visited.

 When subscribing to Camelot e-mail news and obtaining studies and other documents, Hubspot also allows us to link a user’s visits to Camelot websites with their personal data (especially name and e-mail address) based on their consent, thereby collecting personal data and informing users individually and specifically about preferred topics.